 Officer of the National Order of Merit

 Knight of Les Arts et des Lettres

-Honorary Citizen of New York, New Orleans, Atlanta & Sarasotta.
+Holder of the keys to New York, New Orleans, Atlanta & Sarasotta.

 Gold Medal of Martinique

-2018 10 Black Women Achievers for the Centenary of the Women's Vote in the UK (International Slavery Museum of Liverpool)
+2018 Inductee on the Black Achiever's Wall of the International Slavery Museum of Liverpool for the Centenary of the Women's Vote in the UK.

-2016 The WRAP Women's Month: 17 Women Who Revolutionized Hollywood
+2019 The WRAP: 17 Women Who Revolutionized Hollywood (All-time list)

 2015 Tribute to Euzhan Palcy by the American Cinematheque

 2013 Henri Langlois World Cinema Honor Award

 2013 First woman President of the Fespaco Grand Jury